pact-foundation/docs.pact.io/website/blog/2024-02-19-pact-open-source-update-feb-2024.md

 Are you running Windows on ARM?
 Whether you running it natively, or you are enjoying it via your speedy M-Series Apple processors via Apples Virtualisation framework (Check out [UTM](https://github.com/utmapp/UTM) for a rather splendid open-source virt tool), I've got some good news for you.

 We have started to [publish support](https://github.com/pact-foundation/pact-reference/pull/370) for Windows on ARM across a few of our projects.
 I'll borrow our list of Rust tooling before, as it'll highlight some of the gaps that we still need to cover.
-If you want to see Windows on ARM via your favourite Pact Client library, why not help fill in some of the blacks.
+If you want to see Windows on ARM via your favourite Pact Client library, why not help fill in some of the blanks.

 - [X] [Mock Server CLI](https://github.com/pact-foundation/pact-reference/releases/tag/pact_mock_server_cli-v1.0.4)
 - [X] [Verifier CLI](https://github.com/pact-foundation/pact-reference/releases/tag/pact_verifier_cli-v1.0.3)